Engee documentation

 Conclusions

-We can conclude that indeed, in order to achieve the task at hand (throwing the ball a certain distance), an angle of 45° provides the minimum initial velocity at which this throw is possible.
-In other words, the 45° angle provides the maximum distance that the shot put can cover if the given initial velocity is fixed.
+We can conclude that indeed, in order to achieve the goal (throwing a shot at a certain distance), an angle of 45° provides the minimum initial velocity at which this throw is possible.
+In other words, an angle of 45° provides the maximum distance that the core can cover if the specified initial velocity is fixed.

-As a result of the task at hand, the following were considered:
+As a result of completing the task, the following issues were considered:

-• creation of functions that throw exceptions when exceeding the boundaries of the function definition area
+• creation of functions that throw exceptions when going beyond the scope of the function definition

-• custom colour change of trajectories depending on the data corresponding to the trajectory (v_0, in our case)
+• custom color change of the trajectories depending on the data corresponding to the trajectory (v_0, in our case)